tinypony777/FC2-Leak-Detector/README.md

 # Analyze author videos without thumbnails
 python run.py -w 5656 --no-image

+# Get all videos from author by video ID
+python run.py -v 1234567

 # Use Japanese interface
 python run.py -l ja

+# Clear all cache
+python run.py --clear-cache
 ```

 > **Note**: The default language for this project is Chinese (zh).
 If you prefer English or Japanese, you can use the `-l` parameter once to set your preferred language.
 This setting will be saved in `i18n/preference.json` and will be used for all future runs until you change it again.